 - 1. Work on this contract is expected to be done during regular working hours Monday through Friday.
 Any variation from this will require prior approval of the Consultant and Owner. - 2.
-All work must be coordinated with MSU at all times and MSU must be informed about any work impacting campus operations 72 hours or 3 working days in advance of work being conducted and shall require MSU approval. - General: Limit use of the premises to construction activities in areas indicated; allow for Owner/MSU occupancy and use by the public.
+All work must be coordinated with MSU at all times and MSU must be informed about any work impacting campus operations 72 hours or 3 working days in advance of work being conducted and shall require MSU approval. - 3.
+General: Limit use of the premises to construction activities in areas indicated; allow for Owner/MSU occupancy and use by the public.
 Confine operations to areas within contract limits indicated.
 Portions of the site beyond areas in which construction operations are indicated are not to be disturbed. - 4.
 Contractor shall conduct all his work in such a manner as to minimize the inconvenience and disruption of MSU's daily schedule. - 5.
 Confine operations at the site to the areas permitted under the Contract.
 Portions of the site beyond areas on which work is indicated are not to be disturbed.
-Conform to site rules and regulations affecting the work while engaged in project construction.

-- 6. Do not unreasonably encumber the site with materials or equipment.

-Confine stockpiling of materials to the areas designated on the drawings.
+Conform to site rules and regulations affecting the work while engaged in project construction. - 6.
+Do not unreasonably encumber the site with materials or equipment.
+Confine stockpiling of materials to the areas designated by and approved by MSU.
 If additional storage is necessary, obtain and pay for such storage off-site. - 7.
 Contractor shall establish a staging area for storage of materials and equipment. - 8.
 The Contractor is to coordinate with MSU for the location of the job site trailer office. - 9.
 Keep driveways and entrances serving the premises clear and available to MSU and MSU's employees, staff and visitors at all times, unless otherwise agreed by MSU.
 Do not use these areas for parking or storage of materials.
 Schedule deliveries to minimize space and time requirements for storage of materials and equipment on site.

-G. Parking and Site Access (See also Supplemental Conditions of the Contract for Construction.)
+G. Parking and Site Access

+(See also Supplemental Conditions of the Contract for Construction.)

 - MSU Bozeman Vehicle Regulations state: "All students, faculty, staff, and visitors must register any motor vehicle they park on the University campus, for any reason.
 A visitor is anyone not defined as student, staff or faculty." - 2.
 All Contractor and Contractor employees shall comply with Montana State University parking regulations.
-MSU parking permits can be purchased at the University Police Office located in the Huffman Building at Seventh Avenue and Kagy Boulevard.
+MSU parking permits can be purchased at the University Police Office located in the Huffman Building at Seventh

+- Avenue and Kagy Boulevard.
 Violators of MSU Bozeman Vehicle Regulations may be ticketed and towed. - 3.
 A maximum of three (3) Contractor Permits (or as agreed with MSU) will be made available to the Contractor for parking of essential vehicles within the designated parking lot (as designated on the Cover Sheet of the Contract Documents).
 Essential vehicles are vehicles used for delivery of equipment and tools required to be parked in close proximity to the construction area.
 All allowed vehicles only to be parked on hard surfaced areas within the Staging Area.
 All other Contractor and Contractor employee vehicles on campus shall be parked in designated parking lots to be agreed with MSU.
 No personal vehicles shall be parked at the project site in any event.
 If a driver of a vehicle not allowed to be parked at the project site must unload equipment, tools, or materials, the vehicle must be immediately thereafter move to a designated lot or leave campus. - 4.
 Access and egress to and from the project site shall be coordinated with the owner.
 In cases where a different route must be used for a specific purpose, permission must be obtained from MSU.
-Access routes are for delivery of equipment, tools, and materials and not for parking. - 5.
-The site Staging Areas for materials and equipment are designated on the Cover Sheet of the Contract Documents.
-Staged materials and equipment must be secured on the ground surface or in trailers.
-Site staging areas shall be fenced in accordance with the Contract Documents.
-Vehicles in addition to those allowed to be parked may not be used for staging of equipment, tools, or materials.
+Access routes are for delivery of equipment, tools, and materials and not for parking.